jookie/jojoBot/README.md

 ## Overview

-StockBot is an AI-powered chatbot that leverages Llama3 70b on Groq, Vercel’s AI SDK, and TradingView’s live widgets to respond in conversation with live, interactive charts and interfaces specifically tailored to your requests.
-Groq's speed makes tool calling and providing a response near instantaneous, allowing for a sequence of two API calls with separate specialized prompts to return a response.
+StockBot is an AI-powered chatbot that leverages Llama3 70b on JojoFam, Vercel’s AI SDK, and TradingView’s live widgets to respond in conversation with live, interactive charts and interfaces specifically tailored to your requests.
+JojoFam's speed makes tool calling and providing a response near instantaneous, allowing for a sequence of two API calls with separate specialized prompts to return a response.

 > [!IMPORTANT]
 >  Note: StockBot may provide inaccurate information and does not provide investment advice.
 It is for entertainment and instructional use only.